Dinosaur (2000 film): Development

+Once Green had finished his treatment, Disney's finance department calculated the film's production budget would total $75 million, opposite to the studio's insistence to cost approximately $20 million.
+Verhoeven told Cinefantastique he had calculated the project's preliminary budget to be $45 million, but then Disney chairman Jeffrey Katzenberg felt there wasn't "enough of an audience to justify that cost."
+In December 1990, Thomas Schumacher of Walt Disney Feature Animation flew out to Eastern Europe after the release of The Rescuers Down Under to hire new animators.
+Schumacher remembered, "While I traveled around Eastern Europe looking for my traditional animators, I was meeting with people who had also been talked with about the stop motion animation to make this dinosaur film."
+Verhoeven and Tippett had planned to use stop motion animation techniques such as puppets, scale models and miniatures.
+Despite a successful stop motion test, and being impressed with early computer animation tests, Tippett felt stop motion was not the right approach for the film.

+Meanwhile, Green was prompted to write a "voice-over" treatment where the lemurs would narrate the story, though he remained unsure if "this'll work or not."
+Further meetings with Katzenberg reached an impasse to the point Green, Davison, and Verhoeven told Tippett that they were going to skip another scheduled meeting.
+By this point, producer Kathleen Kennedy approached Tippett with a galley for Michael Crichton's then-upcoming novel Jurassic Park.
+Verhoeven then called Tippett stating, "I know Spielberg has contacted you about Jurassic Park, you should do that instead."

-In 1990, before Verhoeven and Tippett had departed the project, producer/director Thomas G. Smith became involved in the film, but briefly became the director after they had left.
+Before Verhoeven and Tippett had left the project, producer/director Thomas G. Smith became involved in the film, but became the director after they had left.
 Reflecting on his tenure, Smith said, "Jeanne Rosenberg was still writing the script, but it was in trouble.
 Disney wanted a cute story of dinosaurs talking, and I didn't like the idea.
 I thought it should be more like Jean Annaud's The Bear.
 I wanted to have actual lemurs in it.
-They actually existed at the time of dinosaurs...We actually located a guy who trains them."
+They actually existed at the time of dinosaurs [...]
+We actually located a guy who trains them."
 However, Katzenberg called Smith to help on Honey, I Blew Up the Kid (1992) in which he was replaced by David W. Allen, who had just finished directing Puppet Master II (1990).
 Multiple months were spent filming actual lemurs to portray Suri and creating visual development, but Allen's version also fell into development hell.
 Smith stated, "The thing that ultimately killed it is that Disney knew that Jurassic Park was coming along pretty well, and they knew it was being done digitally.
 They figured, 'Well, maybe, we should wait until we can do it digitally.'"